 4. Reclining Back With a Pillow Underneath Your Head

 We mentioned earlier that sleeping on your back keeps the body in a fully supported position.
 The Orthopedic Associates of St. Augustine University notes that it can help avoid unnatural curves in the neck and spine.
 The one caveat is that it can cause people to snore.

 5. Sleeping Face Down with a Small Pillow Under Your Forehead

 Sleeping face down has similar drawbacks to sleeping on your stomach, but if you add two pillows, it can help you get a good night’s rest while decreasing back pain.

 Bedtime shouldn’t cause anxiety due to back pain.
 By implementing these tactics, they should provide some nighttime relief.
-While trying a new sleeping position isn’t always easy, you'll save money on chiropractic and doctor visits, and finally enjoy bedtime again.
-For extra comfort, you can always upgrade to a new foam pillow or the Wave mattress, our most advanced mattress with gel pods that provide targeted support for spinal alignment.
+While trying a new sleeping position isn’t always easy, you’ll save money on chiropractic and doctor visits, and finally enjoy bedtime again.
+For extra comfort, you can always upgrade to a new Foam Pillow or the Wave Hybrid Mattress, our most advanced mattress with gel pods that provide targeted support for spinal alignment.